richlamdev/ansible-misc/README.md

 -k, --ask-pass is not required if using SSH keys

-## initial-ansible-user.yml
+## adduser-ansible-sudo.yml

-This playbook is to create a sudo user on newly provisioned VM with SSH key deployed.
+This playbook creates a sudo user on newly provisioned VM(s) with SSH key deployed.
-This requires the play executed from the context of the new user on from the ansible "push" server.\
+Requires the play executed from the context of the new user on from the ansible "push" server (host machine).\

 Example:

-Create the user "ansible-user" as a sudo user all the newly provisioned VM's.
+Create the user "ansible-user" as a sudo user to all the newly provisioned VM's.
 All commands to be executed on the host or local machine.

 1) Create ansible-user:\
 ````sudo adduser ansible-user````